ishandandekar/Looking-Fruit/README.md

 Although this is not a conventional open-source project, if you find any errors (even a typo!) and/or want to improve something in the repository, and/or want to help document the project, feel free to create a pull request! :smile:

-If you encounter any errors or see any mistake in anything, make sure to add it as an issue in the Issues tab on this repository's Github page.
 A special thanks to all the researchers behind this paper.